Frequently Asked Questions

 6. When will I see the results?

-Healing time usually takes in between 1-2 days, although the recovery period will vary for different people.
-You should be able to return to normal tasks such as driving and work the day after surgery.
+Healing time usually takes between 1-2 days for Lasik patients and between 7-10 days for PRK patients, although the recovery period will vary for different people.
+You should be able to return to performing normal tasks such as driving and work the day after having Lasik.
+Following PRK you will not be able to drive until we have seen you at your first review 1 week post procedure.
+Its common to take a week off work to allow for healing and fluctuations in your vision.

 7. What are the potential risks of laser eye surgery?

 Naturally with any surgical procedure, there are risks involved and the possibility of complications.
-Perfect Vision is at the forefront of laser eye surgery in Australia, we have the most advanced technology and the most qualified surgeons who are able to deal with any complications as they arise.
+Perfect Vision is at the forefront of laser eye surgery in Australia, we have the most advanced technology and qualified surgeon who is able to deal with any complications as they arise.

 complications that may occur